Lost but not least! Incognito – Can You Feel Me (Talkin’ Loud)

 Strangely enough, it took them 10 years to deliver the follow-up to their debut-album – ‘Jazz Funk’ – released back in 1981.
 But their recognition would be instant with the release of ‘Inside Life’.
 An album which featured the memorable ‘Always There’, ‘Crazy For You’ and ‘Can You Feel It’.
 But also marked the start of a long relationship with Gilles Peterson‘s label.
 The latter eventually bringing Incognito‘s repertoire to new audiences with the help of remixers such as Masters At Work, Roger S and Carl Craig among others.
 This resulting in the rework of gems such as ‘Jacob’s Ladder’, ‘Givin’ It Up’ and ‘Out Of The Storm’.

 How to not remember neither of their brilliant participation to the 1994 ‘Stolen moments: Red Hot + Cool’ album issued on GRP?
 And more precisely of ‘Trouble Don’t Last Always’???
 One of the best British Jazz/Funk compositions of all time which saw them jamming along with Carleen Anderson and Ramsey Lewis…

 Under his own banner, Jean-Paul ‘Bluey’ Maunick delivered his debut-album – ‘Leap Of Faith’ – in March 2013.
 There, he brilliantly made the demonstration of his skills as a singer.
 Meanwhile as a producer, he has collaborated with artists such as Paul Weller and George Benson.
-Not to mention and Terri Callier and, more recently, Russian singer Olga Makovetskaya.
+Not to mention Terry Callier and, more recently, Diplomats Of Soul (‘Brighter Tomorrow’ and ‘Sweet Power Your Embrace’).
+Then Russian singer Olga Makovetskaya.